djaus2/mslearn-staticwebsite-3entities/README.md

 # This Version
 - This version (this bracnch) implements:
   - 3 Entities: Activity, Helper and Round.
-A Helper volunteers for a activity which is for a specific round of athletics competition.
+    - A Helper volunteers for an activity which is for a specific round of athletics competition.
   - Entities are stored in a C# LocalStorage service.
   - Can add, delete and modify the entities.
   - Can reset the "pseudo" database to the initial entities.